 Of Disneyland's three hotels, I know many Disney-lovers prefer the more upscale Disney's Grand Californian Hotel & Spa with its woodsy detailing and grand lobby.
 Those on a budget might enjoy the beach-themed Disney's Paradise Pier Hotel (or one of Disney's Good Neighbor hotels).
 I, however, like the traditional Disney elements of the Disneyland Hotel best.
 Located at one end of Downtown Disney with a nearby Monorail stop, this hotel feels very much at the center of all things Disney.
 With its recent remodel, the Disneyland Hotel is better than ever.

-Both D-Ticket Pools are 4-feet-deep all of the way across.
+Both E-Ticket Pools are 4-feet-deep all of the way across.
 This means there's no diving and you must keep a close eye on young children whose feet cannot touch the bottom.
 Children's life vests as well as disposable swim diapers are available at no charge.
-The D-Ticket Pools are open 6 am – 10 pm daily.
+The E-Ticket Pools are open 6 am – 10 pm daily.

 The Disneyland Hotel keeps the magical feeling of Disney alive without hitting you over the head with cartoon-y decor.
-Standard rooms are decorated with subtle Disney elements like Mickey Mouse-shaped faucets, white-on-white Mickey-patterned duvet covers, and royal blue fireworks-inspired coverlets.
+Standard rooms are decorated with subtle Disney elements.
+Look for Mickey Mouse-shaped faucets, white-on-white Mickey-patterned duvet covers, and royal blue fireworks-inspired coverlets.

-At the turn of a switch, a fireworks display cut into the headboard comes to light above a carved castle design while the tinkling sound of Sleeping Beauty's theme song, “Once Upon a Dream” plays.
+At the turn of a switch, a fireworks display cut into the headboard comes to light above a carved castle design.
+At the same time, the tinkling sound of Sleeping Beauty's theme song, “Once Upon a Dream” plays.
 My children delighted in pressing this button again…and again…and again.

 I am a big fan of booking a suite whenever possible.
 Having a separate room for the kiddos allows for some post-bedtime privacy and enables better sleep all around.
 At a more expensive hotel, like the Disneyland Hotel, I would probably opt for a standard room and save my money for the parks.
 Besides, after a big day riding Teacups and roller-coasters, families are pretty worn out and ready to sleep, no matter how many people are in the room.